jtoledom1/Roadmap-projects/README.md

 Here are the code solutions for <a href="https://roadmap.sh/projects/single-page-cv">roadmap.sh</a>

-Take a look at my progress, you'll find the roadmap rubric at Issues
+Take a look at my progress, you'll find the _roadmap rubric_ at <a href="https://github.com/jtoledom1/Roadmap-projects/issues">Issues</a>

 ### List of prjects: ⚡️